 Me: “Ok, mom, you go call Jeff Bezos and complain to him.
 Let me know what happens.”

-Me: “Mom, my publisher is not packaging the books.
+Me: “Mom, thank you, my publisher is not packaging the books.
 Amazon or Target or Barnes and Noble are packaging my book and I have zero control over it.”

 Me: “What are you talking about?
 Instagram does not sell my book.”